bmm00000/practice/js/course1/1/NOTES.md

 //

-this is the point of type coercion: when then operands of an operation are of different types, they can be converted into an equivalent type. we want to do an operation, but the type of the operands is different that's the point.
+this is the point of type coercion: when the operands of an operation are of different types, they can be converted into an equivalent type. we want to do an operation, but the type of the operands is different that's the point.

 //